ishankjena/Randomness/README.md

 ### Linear Congruential Generators
 * simple approach to generate pseudo random numbers.
-* The generator is defined by the recurrence relation:
+* The generator is defined by the recurrence relation:<br>
   X<sub>n+1</sub> = (aX<sub>n</sub> + c) mod m
+  where,
+    m is "modulus"
+    a is "multiplier"
+    c is "increment"
+    X<sub>0</sub> is "seed" value